FarisVZ/IoT-System-Miniature/README.md

 ## Description

-This device is one of the project assigned by the school to design and build a IoT Based Device and demonstrate it **Check [Presentation](/presentation/) to see the powerpoint presentation file, it include Indonesia and English version**.
-The final product is a replica house with three rooms, each equipped with LEDs act as smart lamps that can be controlled separately via an app, in this case using Blynk.
-The device is built using an ESP32 microcontroller as an main brigde to enable wireless communication between the LEDs and Blynk.
+This device is one of the project assigned by the school to design and build a IoT Based Device and demonstrate it **Check [Presentation](/presentation/) to see the presentation file(PDF), it include Indonesia and English version**.
+The final product is a replica house with three rooms, each equipped with LEDs act as smart lamps that can be controlled separately via an app, in this case using Arduino Cloud.
+The device is built using an ESP32 microcontroller as an main brigde to enable wireless communication between the LEDs and Arduino Cloud.

 ![Front View](/Photo/LookFront1.jpg)
 _Front view miniature_